 How do objects acquire velocity, that is accelerate?
 Buridan in the 14th Century had ideas about velocity that anticipated Galileo and Newton centuries later.
 He said that a moving body had “impetus,” the heavier the body moving at a given velocity, the more impetus it had.
 If you threw a ball, the motion of your arm gave the ball its impetus.
 “Impetus” is what we now call “momentum” and define as

 Mass is what we ordinarily think of as weight, but to be fussy, weight is really mass times the force of gravity.
 You can think of mass as resistance to change in motion, what would technically be termed “inertia.”

 Here’s an example to give you some intuitive notion about momentum: the MG TD referred to above is a very light car, weighing only about 1/2 ton (1000 pounds); a late model Cadillac is much heavier, weighing about two tons.
 Accordingly, the mass of the Caddy is about four times greater than that of the MG.
 So, if the MG were traveling at 40 mph and the Caddy at (1/4)x 40 mph = 10 mph, they would have equal momentum (if they were traveling in the same direction–remember, velocity has direction, speed does not).
-This is illustrated in the animation below.
+This is illustrated in the illustration below.